PlutoLang/Syntax-Highlighting/README.md

 ## VS Code Installation

-Head on over to [the Releases page](https://github.com/PlutoLang/Syntax-Highlighting/releases), download the latest VSIX, and drop it into VS Code.
+Search for `calamity-inc.pluto-syntax-highlighting` in the marketplace and press "Install."

 ## Sublime Text Installation